Ne Zha (2019 film): Pre-production

 Director Jiaozi spent two years in total to write the screenplay, and the film was in production for three years.

 Animation production

 The film has more than 1,318 special effects shots, and it took over 20 Chinese special effects studios, employing more than 1,600 people, to realize the film's fairy tale setting, the mysterious Dragon King's Palace, and a complex fight between fire and water.
 One scene alone took two months to complete.
+Digital tools such as Autodesk Maya, Adobe software, and Nuke were used.